 The interest payment frequency of your term deposit determines when you’ll see the interest roll into your account.

-On some term deposit offers you’ll have the chance to choose from a range of options for how often your interest will be paid, while on others, there will only be one choice.
+With some term deposits you’ll have the chance to choose from a whole load of options for how often your interest will be paid, while on others, there will only be one choice.
 The options most commonly available are: monthly, six monthly, annually, or at maturity.

-Not all payment frequencies are available for all terms - short terms generally pay at maturity, while long terms will sometimes have other options available.
+Not all payment frequencies are available for all terms - short terms generally pay at maturity, while longer terms will sometimes have other options available.

 Interest paid monthly vs interest paid at maturity